AndrewShf/AndrewShf.github.io/pages/about.markdown

 # About me

-Hello, this is Haifeng Shi.
+Hi, I am Haifeng.
 I received my B.E. degree in Computer Science and Technology from [Southwest Jiaotong University][swjtu].
+I am now a master student at University of Waterloo.
+Before that, I worked at Huawei Cloud for a year.